 — John Veysey via e-mail August 11th, 2020

 Technical: Roger is clearly experiencing difficulty in getting the glider nose-down enough to gain adequate airspeed.
 The large amount of billow undoubtedly caused a forward center of lift, which would account for that.
 All these gliders seemed prone to lurching to one side or the other as a result of turbulence.
 That might be because of the pointed wing tips: Some years later, Rollin Klingberg discovered that the ‘stickiness’ of air molecules (so-called Reynolds number) causes airfoils of short chord — such as those at the tip of a standard Rogallo — (at the short spans and low airspeeds of hang gliders) to stall at a comparatively low angle of attack.
 It seems to me that could affect standard Rogallos even with their huge washout (wing twist).
 When batten-supported tip roach was introduced the following year, gliders so equipped seemed to me much better behaved (as well as being more efficient).

-I saw John Jenkins’ glider flying subsequently and I was struck by the way its thin rip-stop nylon sail rippled audibly–a kind of muted rustling–yet it seemed to perform at least as well as other hang gliders of the time.
+I (the original author of this web site) saw John Jenkins’ glider flying subsequently and I was struck by the way its thin rip-stop nylon sail rippled audibly–a kind of muted rustling–yet it seemed to perform at least as well as other hang gliders of the time.

 For more images and links to film and photos taken at this event, see Elberta Dune, Michigan, July 1974.